arangodb/docs/3.10/aql/operations-for.md

 <small>Introduced in: v3.10.0</small>

-You can disable in-memory caches that you may have enabled for persistent indexes on a case by case basis.
+You can disable in-memory caches that you may have enabled for persistent indexes on a case-by-case basis.
 This is useful for queries that access indexes with enabled in-memory caches, but for which it is known that using the cache will have a negative performance impact.
 In this case, you can set the `useCache` hint to `false`: